SAN: Stochastic Average Newton Algorithm for Minimizing Finite Sums: Sketched Newton Raphson with a variable metric

-Though our main focus is in solving the function splitting reformulation~\eqref{eq:alphaieqzero} and~\eqref{eq:alphainablafi}, we find that our forthcoming theory holds for a large class of variable metric \emph{Sketched Newton Raphson} methods~\cite{Yuan2020sketched}, of which SAN/SANA are special cases.
-All proofs are given in Section~\ref{sec:annex sec 4} in the supp. material.
+Though our main focus is in solving the function splitting reformulation~\eqref{eq:alphaieqzero} and~\eqref{eq:alphainablafi}, we find that our forthcoming theory holds for a large class of variable metric \emph{Sketched Newton Raphson} methods~\citep{Yuan2020sketched}, of which SAN/SANA are special cases.
+All proofs are given in Section~\ref{sec:annex sec 4}.

-In designing each method, we first reformulated our original problem~\eqref{eq:finite_sum} as a system of nonlinear equations $F(x) = 0$ for a given choice of a smooth map $F: \R^{p} \longrightarrow \R^m$ and where $p,m\in \N$ are appropriately chosen dimensions, e.g.,~\eqref{eq: def_F} for SAN/SANA.
-We then proposed using a subsampled Newton-Raphson method for solving these nonlinear equations.
+In order to design such method, we first reformulated our original problem~\eqref{eq:finite_sum} as a system of nonlinear equations $F(x) = 0$ for a given choice of a smooth map $F: \R^{p} \longrightarrow \R^m$ and where $p,m\in \N$ are appropriately chosen dimensions, e.g., $p = m = (n+1)d$ in~\eqref{eq: def_F} for SAN/SANA.
+We then proposed using a subsampled Newton Raphson method for solving these nonlinear equations.
 Here we extend this subsampling to make use of any randomized \emph{sketch} of the system.
 That is, consider a random \emph{sketching} matrix $\mS_k \in \R^{m \times \tau}$ sampled from some distribution, where $\tau \in \N$ is significantly smaller than $p$ or $m$.
 We use this sketching matrix to compress the rows of the Newton system~\eqref{eq: newton system} at each iteration by left multiplying as follows

-The resulting linear system is under-determined.
-Thus, we use a projection step, that is
+The resulting system has $\tau$ rows and is under-determined.
+To pick a solution, we use the projection

-The method in~\eqref{eq:linearFxsketchedproj} is known as the SNR (\emph{Sketched Newton Raphson}) method~\cite{Yuan2020sketched}.
+The method in~\eqref{eq:linearFxsketchedproj} is known as the SNR (\emph{Sketched Newton Raphson}) method~\citep{Yuan2020sketched}.
 The SNR method affords a lot of flexibility by choosing different distributions for the sketching matrices.
 Yet it is not flexible enough to include SAN/SANA, since these require projections under a variable metric.
 To allow for projections under norms other than the L2 norm, we introduce a random positive-definite \emph{metric} matrix $\mW_k \in \R^{p \times p}$ that defines the norm under which we project.
 Introducing as well a damping parameter $\gamma >0$, as we did for SAN and SANA, we obtain the following method

 We call this method the \emph{Sketched Newton Raphson with Variable Metric} (SNRVM for short).
 The closed form expression\footnote{See Lemma~\ref{L:SNRVM implicit to explicit} in the supp. material for a proof. } for the iterates~\eqref{algo:SNRVM implicit} is given by